...

 Tolerance and Precision

 Injection molding achieves industries’ tight tolerances and creates parts with high accuracy and precision.
-However, vacuum casting’s tolerance level is lower.
+However, vacuum casting vs injection molding tolerance level is lower.
 The fact that the silicon mode shrinks about 2% after curing makes the tolerance level of vacuum casting loose.
 You can minimize this shrinkage by closely monitoring the mold temperature and curing time.

 Material Compatibility